giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ---
 linkTitle: OIDC with Dex to access your clusters
 title: Configure OIDC with Dex to access your clusters
-description: A general explanation on how to install and configure Dex to work as authenticator mechanism to provide OpenID tokens.
+description: A general explanation on how to install and configure Dex to work as an authenticator mechanism to provide OpenID tokens.
 weight: 100
 menu:
   main: